QuattroMusic/File-Analyzer/README.md

 ## Features

+- Designed for projects
+    Where there are images, audios and codes; get all the information about them!
 - Specific languages (TODO)
     We've introduced some specific data from various languages, like the amount of each symbols in brainfuck, the amount of assembly labels, etc.